"The earth is the Lord’s and all that is in it, the world, and those who live in it..." Psalm 24:1

 - Take the Paris Pledge - Interfaith Power & Light has created the "Paris Pledge".
 You can commit to reducing your carbon pollution by 50% by the year 2030 and to be carbon neutral by 2050.
 IPL will tally all pledges and share these results with the global community in Paris.
 By living as examples, we will show our world leaders that we believe change is not only possible, but happening now.

 - Calculate your carbon footprint and make energy-saving choices like buying less and buying local at home, in your workplace, and in your congregation.
-Cut back on driving and flying.
+Cutting back on driving and flying is another way to reduce your carbon footprint.

 - Contact your elected officials in local, state, and federal government.
-Tell them that preserving God’s creation and doing justice to "the least of these" affected by global warming are issues of faith and that it is urgent we enact smart public policies not only to reduce carbon pollution, but also to help communities around the world adapt to a world made warmer and wetter by increasing effects of climate change.
+Tell them that preserving God’s creation and providing justice to "the least of these" affected by global warming are issues of faith and that it is urgent we enact smart public policies not only to reduce carbon pollution, but also to help communities around the world adapt to a world made warmer and wetter by climate change.

 - Learn more about climate change and what we all can do, at home, at church, in your community and through government advocacy.